Seven Days (magazine): Background

 The first preview edition of Seven Days magazine was published on March 3, 1975.
 One year later, the Los Angeles Times reported that Seven Days was starting publication as a monthly magazine, which would eventually be published weekly.
 David Dellinger, a defendant in the Chicago Seven trial, was one of the founders of Seven Days, which aspired to become a mass-circulation news magazine for the American Left.
 While its format was modeled on Time, Newsweek, and U.S. News, the editors positioned Seven Days as an "alternative, oppositional news magazine".

 In media circles, Seven Days was viewed as the successor to the radical Ramparts magazine, which ceased publication in October 1975 due to infighting, and turned over its subscriber list to Dellinger after it folded.
 Working Papers for a New Society noted that Dellinger, Gwenda Blair, and Dick Goldensohn, who were involved in the original planning of Seven Days, had worked together on the staff of the pacifist Liberation magazine in the early 1970s.
 Others suggested that the magazine was in the anti-establishment spirit of I. F. Stone's Weekly, as well as The Nation and The New Republic of the 1920s and 1930s.

 After publishing "preview" issues to build its subscriber base, Seven Days attempted to move to biweekly publication in 1977.
 In January 1977, Dellinger told the New York Daily News that the magazine was running without advertising for one year to ensure editorial freedom.
-According to Dellinger, Seven Days had startup funding from 100 donors who had contributed between $500 to $20,000 each.
+According to Dellinger, Seven Days had startup funding from 100 donors who had contributed between $500 and $20,000 each.